 THE QUESTION no mom will answer

 “What will my stomach look like right after I give birth?”
+What can I hope to achieve with my post baby body?

 When I was pregnant with my first child I asked the moms in my office this question repeatedly and never got a straight answer.
 Is it really so bad that expecting moms should be kept in the dark about it???
 It seriously worried me.